 Recent Events - thank you to all who participated!

-6/3/25: Troop 45 in Glen Ellyn IL with the DuPage Amateur Radio Club (DARC)
+6/3/25: Troop 45 in Glen Ellyn IL were hosted by the DuPage Amateur Radio Club and enjoyed contacts across the US and Canada; the United Kingdom too!

 Upcoming Events